 Meet some of our company

 We are always open to new members.
 At present we have a full complement of violins but we will keep this space updated if this changes.
-We are hoping to recruit some people who play trombone.
+We are hoping to recruit some people who play brass.

 Having been a member of the orchestra from the very start where we began as a string quintet.
 I am so proud of how we have grown.
 Not only in members but in confidence and our sense of community.